-31 Relevant provisions repealed by the Solar Energy Research Amendment Act 1987.
+30 Relevant provisions repealed by the Solar Energy Research Amendment Act 1987.

-32 Repealed by the Censorship Act 1996.
+31 Repealed by the Censorship Act 1996, now known as the Classification (Publications, Films and Computer Games) Enforcement Act 1996.

-33 Repealed by the Acts Amendment and Repeal (Transport Co-ordination) Act 1985.
+32 Repealed by the Acts Amendment and Repeal (Transport Co-ordination) Act 1985.

-34 Repealed by the Cemeteries Act 1986.
+33 Repealed by the Cemeteries Act 1986.
 The former body corporate continued under the name “Karrakatta Cemetery Board” — see Sch.
 2 cl.
 4 of that Act.

-35 This Council was not in existence at the date of this compilation.
+34 This Council was not in existence at the date of this reprint.

-36 Relevant provisions repealed by the Agricultural Legislation Amendment and Repeal Act 1998 s.
+35 Relevant provisions repealed by the Agricultural Legislation Amendment and Repeal Act 1998 s.
 21.